Why Kids Struggle to Generalize Their Social Skills

 But then what happens when the are in their natural environment and something slightly different happens?
 How do they respond?
 They are not prepared because they have learned the RESPONSE not the CONCEPT.

 Therefore, if we really want our students to use their skills, they have to think critically about them.
 This involves self-reflection and discussion with peers.
-An activity I like to do with my students that gives them this exact type of practice is Speak Up or Let it Go.

 It gives kids various social scenarios and has them categorize them as they see fit.
 Again, we don't want to say if they got it right or not.
 We do want to bring it back to the group to see how their responses landed with their peers.
 That's the context in which they live and experience their social life.
 And if the whole group feels one way and one student feels another, so be it.
 It's important that they hear the group but it's up to each individual child to think for themself in the end.